Language: EN

 A package is an organized set of files and directories that groups source code, resources, and metadata related to a specific functionality.

-In simpler terms, we could consider them as boxes containing tools and utilities that you can add to your project, and that facilitate the construction of programs and applications.
+In simpler terms, we could consider them as boxes that contain tools and utilities that you can add to your project, making it easier to build programs and applications.

 Within a package, it is common to find one or more libraries.
-The difference from a library is that they are “packaged” (hence their name) to make it easier for you to include them in your work.
+The difference from a library is that they come “packaged” (hence the name) to make it simpler for you to include them in your work.

 paquete